We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 erase all content and settings

-FAQs on Restoring from iCloud
+FAQs about Restoring from iCloud

 How long should it take to restore iPhone from iCloud?